 All rooms/apartments have internet connection via the University ethernet, HI-net.
 Residents is not allowed to keep pets.

 All applications for Student Housing are made online on the website.
 The application form can be found under "Application" in the header.
-New students at the University of Iceland can not apply for student housing until June 1st.
-If studies begin in the spring, new students can apply from October 1st.
-Registered students at the UI can apply for student housing all year round.
 By submitting an application, the applicant confirms that Student housing is allowed to verify all the information provided by sending an inquiry to Registers Iceland regarding housing ownership, legal address and family status, and to the University of Iceland regarding study progress and registration fees.

 Having been issued housing; the applicant must sign a lease before moving in.
 All leases end in August, each year.
 Residents are obliged to request a renewal of the lease through My pages in April each year.
 If the resident does not request a renewal he/she must also log into My pages to signify that.
 The leases are renewed electronically in July, if the all requirements are fulfilled (see allocation rules under "Application").

 - Contract fee for each contract period and for contract extension - 4.000 ISK